-Moncler Group sees climate change as a priority in terms of commitment in reducing its own carbon footprint, but also in terms of mitigation of the potential risks and impacts of climate change itself on its business.
-Tackling climate change is a shared challenge that transcends country boundaries and involves all business sectors, companies, Governments, non-governmental organizations and civil society.
+The Moncler Group considers the fight against climate change as a priority and is committed both to reducing its carbon footprint and to mitigating the risks and potential effects that climate change may have on its activities.
+Tackling climate change is a collective challenge that transcends corporate boundaries and includes the entire value chain, goes beyond national borders and involves all sectors, including companies, governments and non-governmental organisations.

-In this context we know we need to play a role.
+In this context the Group knows it must play a role.
 The Moncler Group's Science Based Targets (SBTs) by 2030 and Net Zero by 2050 confirm the Group's commitment to reduce its emissions.

-Moncler Group's Transition Plan is based on a science-based approach that focuses on the reduction of emissions across its own operations and supply chain, from raw material extraction to garments production to transportation until end of life management of finished products.
+Moncler Group's Transition Plan is defined on a science-based approach that focuses on the reduction of emissions across its own operations and supply chain, from raw material extraction to garments production to transportation until end-of-life management of finished products.